What is Usher syndrome?

 Vision: Vision loss in Usher syndrome is caused by a progressive vision disorder known as retinitis pigmentosa (RP).
 RP causes the light-sensing cells in the retina to gradually deteriorate, initially resulting in night blindness, followed by a narrowing of the visual field, commonly known as tunnel vision.

 Hearing: Children with Usher syndrome are born with or develop hearing loss.
-It’s estimated that upward of 10 percent of people with congenital bilateral, sensorineural hearing loss have Usher syndrome.
+It’s estimated that upward of 10 percent of individuals with congenital bilateral, sensorineural hearing loss have Usher syndrome.

 Balance: Balance is achieved and maintained through input from your eyes, the vestibular organs in the inner ear and the sensory systems of the body, such as the skin, muscles and joints.
 Thus, people with Usher syndrome suffer from severe balance issues due to vestibular dysfunction.